tuomaseerola/onsetsync/paper/paper.md

 ## [1] 0.8796104
 ```

-The relative measure (mean relative asynchrony) shows that bass is ahead (i.e. -19 ms) of the mean of other instruments whereas clave is almost exactly in synchrony with the other instruments (<1 ms late).
+The relative measure (mean relative asynchrony) shows that the bass is ahead (i.e. -19 ms) of the mean of other the instruments whereas the clave is almost exactly in synchrony with the other instruments (<1 ms late).
 In different types of performances, musical pieces, instruments, and genres, the magnitude of these differences is highly variable [@clayton2020].

 It is also possible to [calculate synchrony between instruments across beat sub-divisions](https://tuomaseerola.github.io/onsetsync/articles/advanced_topics.html), [assess synchrony across multiple performances](https://tuomaseerola.github.io/onsetsync/articles/advanced_topics.html), and [estimate and visualise synchrony with other variables](https://tuomaseerola.github.io/onsetsync/articles/advanced_topics.html).
 The library also comes with functionality to [analyse the periodicity of the onsets](https://tuomaseerola.github.io/onsetsync/articles/analysisis_of_periodicity.html) and [synthesising the onsets](https://tuomaseerola.github.io/onsetsync/articles/synthesise_onsets.html).